kedro-org/kedro/docs/source/03_tutorial/04_create_pipelines.md

 `kedro pipeline create data_processing`

-This will generate all the files you need to start writing a Kedro pipeline.
-You can see below that there is a new `nodes.py` and `pipeline.py` under the `pipelines/data_processing` folder ready to use.
-This `kedro pipeline create` command is a convenience method designed to save you time, but of course you're welcome to create all the files manually!
+This will generate all the files you need to start writing a `data_processing` pipeline.
+This command generates a new `nodes.py` and `pipeline.py` under the `src/kedro_tutorial/pipelines/data_processing` folder.
+The `kedro pipeline create <pipeline_name>` command is a convenience method, but of course you are welcome to create all the files manually.

 ```text
 ├── README.md